Free Guide To The Best Fine Motor Activities for Children

 Original: Like the kids’ game, move through the movements of rock, paper, scissors with your right and left hands at the same time.‘Rock’ is a fist, ‘paper’ is your hand extended straight out, and ‘scissors’ is your thumb folded along your pinky and ring finger, with your index and middle finger in the shape of scissors.
 Move through this pattern 10 times.

-Modified: Like the kids’ game, move through the movements of rock, paper, scissors with your right 10 times and then with your left hand 10 times.
+Modified: Like the kids’ game, move through the movements of rock, paper, scissors with your right hand 10 times and then with your left hand 10 times.
 ‘Rock’ is a fist, ‘paper’ is your hand extended straight out, and ‘scissors’ is your thumb folded along your pinky and ring finger, with your index and middle finger in the shape of scissors.

 9. Pretend to cut